leesei/leesei.github.io/src/content/post/audio-visual-systems.md

 ## Videotape

+Videotape records standard definition video for analog TV.
+They are used in production on set.
+Film is used for recording on location.

 Early videotape don't have the bandwidth to store color television's encoding scheme (composite color), hence they have to come up with alternate schemes of encoding (color-under encoding) which reduced the quality

 Technology Connections